-Writing project, code, and data documentation doesn’t need to be the worst part of your day.
-This hands on workshop will give you experience using various types of documentation, discuss strategies for writing documentation, and get you started writing a template for your projects.
-Bring a dataset you’d like to work with but examples will be provided.
+Writing documentation for your project, code, and data doesn’t need to be the worst part of your day.
+This hands on workshop will give you experience using various types of documentation, discuss strategies for writing documentation, and get you started creating a template for your projects.
+Bring a dataset you’d like to work with if you have one but examples will be provided.

-Making research data public is becoming a reality for many disciplines, but for many researchers and disciplines there is a complicated set of issues to consider before publication or sharing data.
-This workshop will cover the basics steps of research data publication, from considerations to depositing.
+Making research data public is becoming a reality for many disciplines, but for many researchers and disciplines there is a complicated set of issues to consider before publication or sharing of data.
+This workshop will cover the basic steps of research data sharing & publication, from initial considerations to depositing.
 Participants will work through guidance to help them make decisions about when and how to publish or share data.

 Workflow mapping is a useful tool for teams of all sizes to understand how data, code, and other resources are being shared and passed around.
 Like retracing your steps after losing something, tracing a project through workflows identifies all the essential products and dependencies of the research process, and can be one of the most useful places to get started with data management.
 This workshop focuses specifically on computational research processes, but can be adapted to most types of projects.

 Our regularly scheduled workshops usually take place in the same room each semester.
 However, that is subject to change due to class size or room availability.
 If the workshop is scheduled for a different location than those listed below, different directions will apply.